mrseanryan/scala-learning-public/README.md

 - notes taken during the [Coursera course](https://www.coursera.org/learn/progfun1?)

-PRIVATE repo - as it contains answers to the course assignments.
+PUBLIC repo - does NOT contain answers to the course assignments.

+It does contain:

+- links
+- books
+- notes and code from the course lectures

+Sharing this, in case it is useful.

 ## More readmes